LagnadLinus/herba_wanders_frontend/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Special thanks to Flaticon for the icons used in the project.
 Thanks to Redempticon for the maintenance logo.
+And also for the Cart icon.